Internal architecture

 Responsibilities:

-• Deploy/undeploy modules
+• Deploy/undeploy actions

-• manage the workflow execution:
+• Manage the workflow execution:

-• Get new execution triggers.
+• Get new execution triggers

 • Fetch/push execution data from/to the filestore (Minio)

-• scheduling
+• Scheduling

-• scale the infrastructure
+• Communicate with the worker to scale the infrastructure

 • Trigger executions (if necessary)

-• Store waiting executions, and has an algorithm to decide which execution to start first.
+• Store waiting executions, and has an algorithm to decide which execution to start first

-• archiving
+• Archiving

 • Holds and manages execution metadata

-• keep track of all executions and expose an API for querying execution metadata
+• Keep track of all executions and expose an API for querying execution metadata

-• keep track of the workflow deployment states
+• Keep track of the workflow deployment states

 Accessible by users: Yes